realsuayip/rest-filters/docs/source/getting-started.rst

 Getting started
 ===============

-In this following mini-tutorial, we will learn how to make use of some ``rest-filters`` features.
+In the following mini-tutorial, we will learn how to make use of some ``rest-filters`` features.

-To begin, we need a model on which to construct QuerySet objects.
-Since the User model is a common component in most applications, it will serve as the example throughout this guide.
+To begin, we need a model to construct QuerySet objects from.
+Since the User model is a common component in most applications, it will serve as our example throughout this guide.
 Assume the following User model:

 .. code-block:: python